tlewismedia/pta-gatsby-decap-cms/src/pages/programs/advocacy.md

 ---
 ## Safe Routes to School

+Safe Routes to School is an ongoing committee that takes on pedestrian and bike safety advocacy, along with planning our annual Creston Walk + Bike Fair.
+Contact Josh at healthandsafety@crestonschoolpta.org to get involved or learn more about advocacy efforts.

 Part of our school catchment area is north of SE Powell Blvd.
 Many families live close enough to walk or bike but doing so means crossing a high-crash corridor.
 Along with other schools and organizations we have been making our voices heard and making some progress.

 ## UPDATE: September 2023